 Besides the DMGR1 quotes that follow, see also Jonathan Tweet's "Freestyle Campaigning" chapter in DMGR5.
 Also, I'm not clear on why DMGR1 a) is called the Catacomb Guide rather than the Dungeon Guide, and b) has no catacombs, strangely enough.

 Or it was just lost in editing.
 It's always dangerous to speculate on these things without adequate information.

-The effect of Charisma is so counterintuitive that I'm inclined to treat it as a mistake, though neither Sage Advice nor the errata ever bothered to address it, perhaps an indicator as to how few people were bothering with encounter reaction by this point: between the cumbersome implementation and the general incentive to kill things, why would you?
-The section in the DMG also doesn't mention Charisma modifiers at all, strangely, but that only inclines me all the more to think that there was a mistake, in that I don't think it took into account how Charisma would affect it at all.
-However, that still leaves the table structurally inclined to aggression as a whole, by having any other positive effect push the result towards a Hostile result.
+The effect of Charisma is only explained in the PHB, in natural language on the page before the Charisma chart, while the section in the DMG doesn't mention Charisma modifiers at all, strangely.
+As such, how Charisma modifiers were supposed to interact with the chart was easily missed (as I did for quite a while).
+Neither Sage Advice, the errata, or the 1995 re-release ever bothered to address the issue, perhaps an indicator as to how few people were bothering with encounter reaction by this point: between the cumbersome implementation and the general incentive to kill things, why would you?
+However, the Complete Wizard's Handbook (of all books) did contain a clarifier.
+Regardless, the table is still structurally inclined to aggression as a whole, by having any other positive effect push the result towards a Hostile result.

 Though the section at times reads as though two different sections were glued together somewhat haphazardly.
 Page 45 lists character survival as a primary criteria for XP gain, stating that "Although having a character live from game session to game session is a reward in itself, a player should also receive experience points when his character survives."
 However, page 47 then deals with survival awards again, stating "Finally, you can award points on the basis of survival.
 The amount awarded is entirely up to you.
 However, such awards should be kept small and reserved for truly momentous occasions.
 Survival is its own reward."